MartinPankraz/DSAGTechXChange24/3-build-your-own-chatgpt/README.md

 🌟🌟🌟
 🕒 30 min
->Check out how easy it is to extend the chatbot capabilities ...
+>Check out how easy it is to extend the chatbot capabilities with your own data!

 ## [Quest 4](student/quest4.md) - Lets Chat with a real SAP system